|

 order

-law manual with an European part
+Labour law manual with an European part

-new edition of this manual does not only represent
+of this manual does not only

-law.
 Here basic knowledge can be refered to (hierarchy of norms,

-transposition of Directives etc.), however information about
+transposition of Directives etc.), however information about all

-chapter deals separately with the collective European labour law
+chapter deals separately with the collective European labour law and

-SE works council.
+council.
 The book is available only in German.

 Michael